-- 1. The finding of responsibility is based on finding of fact that are clearly erroneous; - 2.
-The finding of responsibility is based on an erroneous interpretation of this Honor Code that resulted in prejudicial error; - 3.
-The recommended sanction is disproportionate in light of the violation of this Honor Code; - 4.
-Departures from procedures detailed in this Honor Code caused a prejudicial error. - 5.
-A student may submit a written appeal to the Dean of the School of Law within 10 school days of the receipt of the HCHP decision.
+- i.
+The finding of responsibility is based on finding of fact that are clearly erroneous; - ii.
+The finding of responsibility is based on an erroneous interpretation of this Honor Code that resulted in prejudicial error; - iii.
+The recommended sanction is disproportionate in light of the violation of this Honor Code; - iv.
+Departures from procedures detailed in this Honor Code caused a prejudicial error.

+A student may submit a written appeal to the Dean of the School of Law within ten (10) school days of the receipt of the HCHP decision.

 Upon a review of the full written record, the Dean will issue his/her decision to uphold the HCHP in full, uphold in part, or reverse.
-The Dean's decision will be issued within 10 school days of receipt of the student's appeal.
+The Dean's decision will be issued within ten (10) school days of receipt of the student's appeal.
 The Dean's decision is final.

-g) RECORD KEEPING
+g.
+RECORD KEEPING

 When a student is found responsible for an Honor Code Violation, a copy of the Investigation Report and the HCHP decision will be forwarded to the Dean of the School of Law and included in the student's educational file.
-When a student is found not responsible, a copy of the Investigation Report and Hearing Panel Decision with names redacted will be kept in the Honor Council's files for the duration of the academic year.
+When a student is found not responsible, a copy of the Investigation Report and Hearing Panel Decision (if a hearing was held) with names redacted will be kept in the Honor Council's files for the duration of the academic year.

-h) REPORTING
+h.
+REPORTING